1. Home

 The Acceptance Rate and the Proliferation of Pharmacy Schools: Through the Years

 Fifteen years ago, the acceptance rate for pharmacy schools averaged approximately 35%.
-In the early 2000s, there were less than 50 pharmacy schools in the United States and the majority of these programs were highly competitive.
+In the early 2000s, there were less than 50 pharmacy schools in the United States, and most of these programs were highly competitive.
 Over the last 15-20 years, however, there has been an explosion in the number of pharmacy programs.
-PharmCAS (the Pharmacy College Application Service) is a centralized application service that was created to allow an applicant to apply to multiple PharmD programs with a single application.
+PharmCAS (the Pharmacy College Application Service) is a centralized application service that allows applicants to apply to multiple PharmD programs with a single application.
 An overwhelming majority of pharmacy programs in the United States participate in PharmCAS.

 In 2007, over 50 pharmacy schools participated in PharmCAS.
 By 2011, this number doubled to over 100 participating programs.
-The number continued to increase steadily, and by 2021, there 134 participating pharmacy school programs.
-There are currently over 140 accredited PharmD programs in the US, so PharmCAS-participating programs account for over 90% of all PharmD programs.
+The number continued to increase steadily; by 2021, there were 134 participating pharmacy school programs.
+There are over 140 accredited PharmD programs in the US, so PharmCAS-participating programs account for over 90% of all PharmD programs.
 While the number of pharmacy schools has steadily increased over the last 15-20 years, the total number of applicants today remains similar to 15-20 years ago.

 Application Trends*

 The number of applicants to pharmacy schools peaked during the 2012-2013 academic year with over 17,000 applicants.
-At that time there were over 100 PharmD programs.
-Several years earlier, in the 2009-2010 academic year, the total number of applications peaked at over 86,000 applications.
-This means time each applicant was applying to almost 5 pharmacy programs on average.
+At that time, there were over 100 PharmD programs.
+Several years earlier, in the 2009-2010 academic year, the total number of applications peaked at over 86,000.
+This means that each applicant applied to almost five pharmacy programs on average.
 There were around 90 accredited pharmacy schools in 2011.

-Now the acceptance rate is the highest it has ever been, the number of applications per applicant is the lowest it has been in over 20 years.
-While the COVID-19 pandemic impacted PharmD admissions, thes trend’s been consistent for some time and certainly predates the pandemic.
+Now that the acceptance rate is the highest it has ever been, the number of applications per applicant is the lowest in over 20 years.
+While the COVID-19 pandemic impacted PharmD admissions, this trend has been consistent for some time and predates the pandemic.
 The number of applications, for example, fell over 20% in 2017-2018 compared to the previous academic year, even as more pharmacy schools continued to gain accreditation status.

-In the 2003-2004 academic year over 1000 applications per PharmD program were submitted on average, ranging from slightly over 300 to over 2,000 per pharmacy school.
-The average applications per school stayed relatively flat from 2003-2009, even as the number of accredited pharmacy schools doubled.
-Starting in 2010, however, the average number of applicants to pharmacy schools steadily decreased and the 2020-2021 class averaged only just over 250 applications per school.
+In the 2003-2004 academic year, over 1000 applications per PharmD program were submitted on average, ranging from slightly over 300 to over 2,000 per pharmacy school.
+The average number of applications per school stayed relatively flat from 2003-2009, even as the number of accredited pharmacy schools doubled.
+Starting in 2010, however, the average number of applicants to pharmacy schools steadily decreased, and the 2020-2021 class averaged only over 250 applications per school.
 One pharmacy program had only 18 applicants.

 Is My Undergraduate GPA Good Enough?

 Today’s pharmacy school candidate boasts an average undergraduate GPA of 3.26.
 Those who are accepted have a slightly higher GPA of 3.32.
-Typically, pharmacy school programs will look at math GPA, science GPA, and non-science GPA.
+Typically, pharmacy school programs will look at math, science, and non-science GPAs.

 • Applicants, on average, have a math GPA of 3.15, a science GPA of 3.11, and a non-science GPA of 3.42.